 Add an authentication context

-First, add an authentication context in Azure Active Directory.
+First, add an authentication context in Microsoft Entra ID.

-In Azure Active Directory Conditional Access, under Manage, click Authentication context.
+In Microsoft Entra Conditional Access, under Manage, click Authentication context.

 Click New authentication context.